kamtoeddy/ivo/docs/v0.0.1/validators/index.md

   | boolean
   | {
-      valid: true; // tells if data was valid or not validated?: keyof Input[K]; // the validated values passed which could have been formated in the custom validator (i.e made ready for the db).
+      valid: true; // tells if data was valid or not validated?: Input[K]; // the validated values passed which could have been formated in the custom validator (i.e made ready for the db).
 "K" here represents the property being validated
     }
   | {
       metadata?: Record<string, any>; // an object that will contain extra info on why validation failed